umdaaron/377_Project/README.md

 ## Setup Instructions
 1. Clone the repository
-2. Set up environment variables in your JavaScript:
+2. Use the provided environment variables within your system:
 ```javascript
 const SUPABASE_URL = 'your_supabase_url';
 const SUPABASE_KEY = 'your_supabase_key';